 - Create a name that sounds expensive!

 Marley Natural is a provider of cannabis products and accessories, with a distinctly rustic feel and an outspoken brand voice.
-Their iconography is Rasta-inspired, and their brand story does a good job encapsulating their feel and flavor of their products.
+Their iconography is Rasta-inspired, and their brand story does a good job encapsulating the feel and flavor of their products.

 Kiva Confections is an edibles producer that makes cannabis-infused mints, bites, gummies, and chocolates.
-Their branding is on-point for its simple organic elements and laid back color combinations.
+Their branding is on-point for its simple organic elements and laid-back color combinations.
 Products are individually named, and many have unique package designs that help clarify and define their offering.

 Maitri, which means loving-kindness in Sanskrit, creates beautiful cannabis homeware and accessories for the ritually-minded.
 Wood-grain touches and soft porcelain-style details give their products a ceremonial quality that makes you want to throw on a ‘10 Hours of Gentle Rain’ track on YouTube and put your feet up.

-Tips for creating an organica cannabis brand:
+Tips for creating organica cannabis brands: